-Imagine constantly trying to adapt to a world that doesn’t understand you.
-For many autistic adults, this is a daily reality, often resulting in a debilitating condition known as autistic burnout.
-In this blog post, we’ll delve into the complexities of autistic burnout, its causes, and how to recognize its symptoms.
-We’ll also explore strategies for preventing and managing burnout, as well as the crucial role society plays in accommodating the unique needs of autistic individuals.
+In this blog post, we’ll explore the complexities of autistic burnout symptoms and how to recognize them.
+We’ll also explore strategies for preventing and managing autistic burnout, among other things, and the crucial role society plays in accommodating the unique needs of autistic individuals.

-• Autistic burnout is a serious chronic condition caused by life stress, mismatched expectations and inadequate support systems.
+• Autistic burnout is a serious chronic condition caused by life stress, mismatched expectations, and inadequate support systems.

-• Strategies for preventing/managing autistic burnout include establishing boundaries, self-care and building a supportive network.
+• Strategies for preventing/managing autistic burnout include establishing boundaries, self-care, and building a supportive network.

 The Reality of Autistic Burnout